junxit/us-congress-bills-110/metadata.md

 - 2007-04-23 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
 - 2007-04-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 247). (text: CR H3731)
 - 2007-04-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 247).(text: CR H3731)
+- 2007-04-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.